 “Biomethane” means biogas that meets pipeline quality natural gas standards.

+“Biorefinery” means an industrial facility that converts biomass feedstocks into commercially saleable hydrocarbon transportation biofuels using hydrocracking, or hydrotreating, or both processes.

 “Blanched Almonds” means raw almond meats that are introduced to the blanching process.
 Blanching is the process through which skins are detached from almond meats.

 “Boiler” means a closed vessel or arrangement of vessels and tubes, together with a furnace or other heat source, in which water is heated to produce hot water or steam.